The primary objective of RCH Auxiliaries is to raise funds for the RCH.

 - a key to the pod drawers is obtained from the RCH Gratitude Hub during normal operating hours.
 When you leave for the day, drawers must be locked and the key returned to the Gratitude Hub.
 If you need access before or after normal business hours, this must be arranged with the Auxiliaries Liaison Officer

 - all unsold goods are removed at the end of the day and the area is left clean, tidy and free from all rubbish.

 Safety standards for goods sold

 Generally, all items sold by an Auxiliary to raise funds for the hospital must comply with mandatory safety standards.
 Please see the Product Safety Australia website, which has an up to date list of items for which there are mandatory safety standards and those which are banned.
 All food products offered for sale must comply with the Victorian Department of Health and Human Services’ regulations and must be properly labelled in accordance with such standards.
 Additionally, any Auxiliary members who make food for sale at the RCH must attend and pass a Food Handling and Hygiene course.
 This course can be undertaken at the hospital at no charge.
-Please contact the Auxiliaries Liaison Officer to arrange attendance.
+Please contact the Auxiliaries Coordinator to arrange attendance.
 If you have any questions about whether an item meets the required safety standards, please contact the RCH Safety Centre Senior Project Coordinator.

 A number of market days are held annually in Main Street at the RCH.
 These usually include:

 • Spring Market (generally held in September)